 After our break we said goodbye to our Aussie friends, as they were going through to Rabaçal on their day seven of the Camino Portugués.
 They were planning a rest day in Coimbra, the next destination after Rabaçal, so we hoped we would catch up to them in two days.
 We synchronized our phones with WhatsApp so we could stay in touch over wifi.

-Following the arrows through the north side of town, the Way eventually walks you by this distinct bright yellow house, where it once again turns into a nice lane.
+After approximately 14 kilometers, turn right onto the Rua do Estádio.
+Pass by the large stadium and at the next crossroads, the Way narrows and walks you by this distinct yellow house, below, where it once again turns into a nice forest lane.

-The path comes out on the CM1090, crosses it and walks on the pavement towards Constantina...
+The lane comes out at the CM1090, crosses it and walks on the pavement towards Bate Água.

-After turning onto the Rua da Liberdade in Netos, walking through the small town, in another few hundred meters, this white house is the next turning point to the left.
+After turning right onto the Rua da Liberdade in Netos, walking through the small town, in another four hundred meters or so, this white house is the next turning point to the left.

-The road takes you back into the woods...
+The lane takes you back into the woods...

 Little ups and downs on lanes through the countryside...